 Fraud, financial crime and investigations overview

 Charlotte has a particular interest in both civil and criminal fraud, financial crime (also known as corporate or business crime), restraint, confiscation and civil recovery, and investigations.
-She is currently junior counsel in a large civil fraud.

 Charlotte is regularly instructed as sole counsel in a range of cash forfeiture, asset forfeiture and account freezing order proceedings, under the Proceeds of Crime Act 2002.
-She is currently instructed in a multi-day cash forfeiture appeal in Southwark Crown Court.
+She has successfully represented the Metropolitan Police Service in a multiple cash and account forfeiture matters, including multi-day appeals in the Crown Court.
 During pupillage she assisted in advising on property and account freezing orders related to crypto-currencies, and an application to the High Court for an ex parte disclosure order.
-Charlotte also assisted in advising a property investor on potential fraud and negligence claims.

 Prior to joining Chambers, Charlotte worked for Citi where one of her leadership roles included global engagement with governments, regulators, NGOs and civil society on financial and business crime related matters, such as bribery and corruption, money laundering, modern slavery, human and wildlife trafficking, and the Tech for Integrity Challenge, now run by the World Economic Forum’s Partnering Against Corruption Initiative (PACI).